WASasquatch/WAS_Extras/README.md

 Download the WAS_VAEEncodeForInpaint.py to your `ComfyUI/custom_nodes` folder

 ## Conditioning (Blend)
-Blend latents by different interpolation/operation methods.
+Blend prompt conditioning by different interpolation/operation methods.

 ### Installation:
 Download the WAS_ConditioningBlend.py to your `ComfyUI/custom_nodes` folder